Blaisorblade/dot-iris/website/index.md

 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-# layout: home
+layout: home
 ---

-This is the homepage for the **DOT-Iris** project.
-We extend the formal foundations of the Scala programming language, that is, the DOT calculus, using step-indexed logical relations and the Iris framework.
+This is the homepage for the **Scala Step-by-Step** project.
+We extend the the DOT calculus, that is, the formal foundations of the _Scala_ programming language, using step-indexed logical relations and the Iris framework.

 # Publications